Generic selectors

 Estadio de la UNSA

-Estadio de la UNSA was built by the University of San Agustin and was officially opened in 1993.
+The University of San Agustin built Estadio de la UNSA, which was officially opened in 1993.
 Photo by Flickr

 The Estadio de la UNSA is a multi-purpose stadium designed to host both athletic events and football matches.
 It was constructed by the University of San Agustin and primarily financed through a fundraiser organised by the university's lottery.
 With a seating capacity of just over 60,000, it is the second-largest football stadium in Peru.